Actual Costing vs. Standard Costing – What You Need to Know about Costing Methods for Manufacturing

 Selecting the correct costing method is an integral part of efficient business practices, especially in the manufacturing industry.
 Organizations must consider how they want to value inventory, and how they should book the cost of goods sold to best monitor the performance of the business.
 The two costing methodologies are:

 - Actual Costing: records actual costs and actual inventory values using lot control disciplines, without incorporating budgeted or standard amounts

-- Standard Costing: measures incurred costs against standard values, providing variance analysis for monitoring performance and efficiency
+- Standard Costing: measures costs incurred against standard values, providing variance analysis for monitoring performance and efficiency

 Below we explain the nuances involved when choosing standard or actual costing for a manufacturing businesses.

 The main decision that must be made when an organization utilizes standard costing is determining how often the standards should be set.
 Accurate reporting depends on continuous analysis, so businesses must choose how often they analyze their costs.
-It is common to track and post current costs daily and compare against frozen costs to determine if new standards should be frozen sooner than the company’s policies and procedures dictate.
+It’s common to track and post current costs daily and compare against frozen costs to determine if new standards should be frozen sooner than the company’s policies and procedures dictate.

 Why Businesses Consider Switching Costing Methods

 A costing method is usually embedded in a company’s business practices, and operations are build around it.
 When implementing new software, it is important to evaluate the effectiveness of the current costing method.
 Both costing methods have pros and cons.
 The main difference between the two is how businesses want to value inventory and classify their cost of goods sold.

 Though most manufacturing businesses already use standard costing, many consider switching to actual for increased flexibility and more frequent reporting without variance analysis.
 Businesses that switch to actual costing should be prepared to:

 - Invest in shop floor data collection automation